Hubertusburg Castle Wermsdorf

 Between 1739 and 1751, the main building of the castle was rebuilt under the direction of the chief architect Johann Knöffel.
 It was his last building and can be considered one of his major works.

-A number of important artists were involved in the design of the Hubertusburg, including the sculptors Lorenzo Mattielli, Benjamin Thomae and Gottfried Knöffel, the painters JB Grone, JA Pöppelmann, Chr.
-WE Dittrich, or the painting theorist AF Oeser.
+A large number of important artists were involved in the design of Hubertusburg, such as the sculptors Lorenzo Mattielli, Benjamin Thomae and Gottfried Knöffel, the painters JB Grone, JA Pöppelmann, Chr.
+WE Dittrich or the painter theorist AF Oeser.

 The main building with the supposed castle tower is particularly impressive.
 However, it is not a tower, but a high, four-sided roof turret that rests on the wide central projection.
 With its almost oversized sound holes and the onion dome, which is crowned by a jumping stag as a weather vane, it is somewhat reminiscent of the Kronentor of the Dresden Zwinger, but is much slimmer and more graceful.